Ecuador | Gardens, Cloud Forests, Dry Forests, History, Culture, Otavalo Market and the Galapagos Islands

 Day 2

 This morning, meet your guide and receive a walking tour of the historical district of Quito.
 Visit La Iglesia de la Compañía de Jesús, a Jesuit church with an impressive interior inlaid in gold.
 Also see the Plaza Grande, which is surrounded by the Cathedral of Quito, the Presidential Palace, the Municipal Building, and the Archbishop's Palace.
 End your tour with a walk around the Plaza de San Francisco, making sure to visit San Francisco Church, the oldest and most significant Catholic church in Ecuador.
 Lunch will be at a local café.
-Then visit the Jardín Botánico de Quito, where you will be given a special tour of the garden.
+This afternoon visit Jardín Botánico de Quito, where you will be given a special tour of the garden.
 Located within the 165-acre Parque La Carolina, the gardens feature different environments, including Amazonian, desert, and wetland ecosystems.
 Highlights include carnivorous plants, roses, and orchids.
 The remainder of the late afternoon and evening is yours to explore on your own, and enjoy the amenities of your hotel.

 Breakfast-Lunch- included